Feneg/z3-tracker/README.md

 * location tracking,
 * entrance tracking.

+It supports every game mode except insanity entrance shuffle and boss shuffle.

 ### Installation

 z3-tracker is available for Linux, Windows and MacOS.
 Note that the main development platform is Linux, while MacOS support is entirely untested.

 ##### Linux

-Ensure that Python 3.6 or higher are available. z3-tracker also requires full tkinter support -- since tkinter is part of the core Python library, most distributions include it with the generic python3 package.
+Ensure that Python 3.6 or higher are available. z3-tracker also requires full tkinter support -- since tkinter is part of the core Python library, most distributions include it.
 If you are unsure, the quickest way to check is to try whether the command `python3 -c 'import tkinter.ttk'` is available.

 You can run z3-tracker simply by running the z3-tracker.py script (i.e. `python3 z3-tracker.py`).
 Various other ways are available, including installing via pip (e.g. `pip3 install --user z3-tracker`).